What is an Acca bet in horse racing?

 Acca is shorthand for an accumulator bet, which requires a bettor to pick the winners in at least four separate races.
 Similar wagers using two or three races are generally known as a double and a treble.

 The term is primarily used in the U.K. and is the rough equivalent of a “parlay card” in American sports betting.
-The bet is not available through U.S. and Canadian advance wagering providers, to my knowledge.
+To my knowledge, the bet is not available through U.S. and Canadian advance wagering providers.

 Also, the races do not have to be in consecutive races or even at the same racetrack.